17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 Philipsburg, the pretty capital of Saint Maarten

-When planning your St. Martin vacation, one of the first things to consider is whether to stay on the French side or the Dutch half.
+When planning your St. Martin vacation, one of your first decisions is whether to stay on the French side or the Dutch half.
+(Or do both and split your stay!)

 French side

-The narrow roads are often pot-holed, with cows occasionally causing traffic jams (cute!), and the twisted beams and torn roofs of many buildings (remains of the 2017 hurricane) still litter the landscape.
+Its narrow roads are often pot-holed, cows occasionally wander into traffic (really!) and some storm-damaged buildings (remains of the 2017 hurricane) still litter the landscape.

 Dutch side

-With the airport, cruise port and yacht harbors, Dutch Sint Maarten is busier and more commercially developed than the French side.
+Home to the Princess Juliana International Airport, cruise port and yacht harbors, Dutch Sint Maarten is busier and more developed.

 A couple lying on the sand of Grand Case Beach